Bill Berry (footballer, born 1904): Later career

 In November 1932, Berry joined Third Division South club Crystal Palace in a part-exchange deal which saw Idris Hopkins move to Brentford.
 In what remained of the 1932–33 season, Berry scored four goals in 17 appearances, but in an unlucky twist, he lost his place to new signing Arthur Crompton, whose signing had cost him his place at Brentford a year earlier.
 He closed out his Football League career with a short spell at Bournemouth & Boscombe Athletic, before moving to France to join National club SC Fives in 1934, where he remained until his retirement as a player in 1937.

 Managerial career

-Berry had a long and successful management career in France, Belgium, Tunisia and Luxembourg.
+Berry had a long and successful management career in France, Belgium, Denmark, Tunisia and Luxembourg.
 He won the double with Lille OSC in the 1945–46 season and a Coupe de France with OGC Nice in 1953–54.
 Berry won the Tunisian National Championship twice, in 1955–56 with CS Hammam-Lif and in 1957–58 with Étoile Sportive du Sahel.
 He twice won the Luxembourg National Division with Jeunesse Esch (1958–59 and 1959–60) and once with Union Luxembourg (1961–62), in addition to one Luxembourg Cup with the latter club.

-Personal life

-Berry was married to Winifred and had three children.